Listen to the automated AI version of this article here:

 Can I travel overseas with my medicinal cannabis prescription?

-Covid travel restrictions are beginning to ease and planning an overseas trip is no longer a pipe dream.
-If you’re dreaming of warmer weather and are starting to think about the next travel destination on your bucket list, there are a few things to consider before taking your prescription with you.
+If you’re starting to think about the next travel destination on your bucket list, there are a few things to consider before taking your prescription with you.

 It’s important to note that despite your medicinal cannabis prescription being legal in New Zealand, some countries don’t make a distinction between medicinal and unlawful recreational cannabis which could get you into some unwanted legal trouble if you aren’t careful.